andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 When Mark reads his notes after this run I *literally* roll around on the floor laughing.
 I reckon a little bit of levity is warranted as we approach 60 hours of rehearsal time.
 As Mark said, "I didn't want anybody in this piece who took themselves too seriously."

-Well, brother, you got what you asked for with Uncle Andy.
+Well, brother, you got what you asked for here.

 That isn't to say we're unprofessional.
 Each one of us realize we're here to do a job and to express Mark's creative vision to the best of our ability.